reef-technologies/handbook/agreements.md

 As new members spend more time at the company, they may come up with their own stories to tell… which will be read by a yet newer member in the future.
 The cycle continues, and we all gain a better understanding of the values we want this company to present.

+## HR Circle

+At Reef Technologies, sensitive and critical HR decisions sometimes need to be made with privacy, care, and discretion.
+To handle these complex matters, we have established a HR Circle, that is a small group within the wider Sociocracy Circle.

+The HR Circle is a small, specialized group within the company, endowed with specific authorities:

+- **Termination of Staff Members**: The HR Circle has the authority to terminate any staff member at its sole discretion, with the exception of the Sociocracy Circle members.
+- **Termination of Sociocracy Circle Members**: The HR Circle may also terminate a Sociocracy Circle member, but only in urgent situations, such as sabotage.
+The decision must be explained to the Sociocracy Circle afterward.

+### Notes:

+- While the Sociocracy Circle does not need to be involved in the decision-making process for terminating a staff member, the HR Circle may consult with them if there is uncertainty or concern about potential reactions.
+- If a Sociocracy Circle member's termination is being considered, they are allowed to be present in the discussion.

 ## Bug zoo

 There is no way to prevent bugs altogether, but we’d rather avoid repeatedly coming across the same ones.